 What does the research show about PFOS and health?

 Prenatal PFOS exposure cut children's diphtheria antibody response by 39% at age 5 — Faroe Islands birth cohort, n=587 — the strongest evidence that PFOS suppresses the immune system during development.
 The study that produced that number recruited 587 pregnant women in the Faroe Islands, a North Atlantic archipelago where pilot whale meat is traditional and a concentrated source of PFOS.
 Researchers measured PFOS in the mothers' blood during pregnancy, then drew blood from the children at ages five and seven to check how well their immune systems had responded to routine tetanus and diphtheria vaccinations.
 The children with higher prenatal PFOS made fewer antibodies at every measurement.
-By age seven, those with higher PFOS at five had 2.4 to 4.2 times higher odds of falling below clinically protective antibody thresholds for tetanus and diphtheria the odds of falling below the antibody levels considered clinically protective Grandjean et al. 2012.
+By age seven, the children with higher PFOS at age five had 2.38 times higher odds of falling below clinically protective tetanus/diphtheria antibody thresholds — Grandjean 2012, PFOS-specific OR (95% CI 0.89-6.35) the odds of falling below clinically protective antibody levels; the equivalent odds ratio measured for PFOA in the same children reached 4.20 (95% CI 1.54-11.44) Grandjean et al. 2012.

 Grandjean et al. (2012)